push-based/nx-verdaccio/README.md

 ```

 > [!NOTE]
-> Your configured targets now have a new dependency configured:
+> Your configured targets now has a new dependency configured:
 >
 > ```jsonc
 > {